Vxrpenter/SCPToolsBot/README.md

 When a new build is released, it might take some time until the wiki is updated

-Changelogs only contain the most important information, and small one-line changes will not be included if they don't have a major effect on stability and performance
+Changelogs only contain the most important information, and small one-line changes will not be included if they don't have a major effect on stability and/or performance

 ## Licencing
 This project, as stated above, is licenced under the MIT license.